 War Remnants Museum

-A bit further from Saigon's center is the historical sites, Cu Chi Tunnels.
+The historical site, Cu Chi Tunnels, is a bit further from Saigon’s center.
 During the Vietnam War, the Communist Party built a complex system of small underground tunnels, including hospitals, kitchens, and offices.
 The whole system consists of two sections (Ben Dinh and Ben Duoc), and has 3 underground levels.
 The first floor is 3 meters underground, which can stand against the weight of tanks and armored vehicles.
-The second layer is 5 meters underground, which can stand small bombs, and the final layer is from 8 to 10 meters underground and can stand all kinds of bombs.
+The second layer is 5 meters underground, which can stand small bombs; the final layer is from 8 to 10 meters underground and can stand all kinds of bombs.
 You can find more interesting information about Cu Chi Tunnels by joining the Cu Chi Tunnels Tour.

 Cu Chi Tunnels